DanielDaCosta/lambda-email/README.md

 # Usage

-This modules reads all its from Lambda Environment variables, as it can be seen in the file *config.py*.
+This modules reads all its variables from Lambda Environment variables, as it can be seen in the file *config.py*.

 For sendGrid credentials, you can create your free account in their website: https://sendgrid.com